Direction Preferring Confidence Intervals: Introduction

+(ii) Addressing multiplicity is considered important in face of such selection, but possibly not as much as it is for the primary endpoints;

+(iii) The importance of being able to keep power to detect an effect in the direction of improvement.

+We thus see that these are essentially the issues that occupied \cite{tukey1991philosophy} as discussed in the opening section, with the added emphasis on a pre-defined direction.
+Added to these is,

+(iv) The need to address outcomes that had not been specified in the formal analysis protocol before viewing the results of the study.

-Incorporating into these efforts the concern about selective inference, \cite{benjamini1998confidence} used the simultaneous approach to offer better separation from zero while ensuring simultaneous coverage.
-Still, the improvements in sign determination and separation from zero was mainly useful for a small number of parameters.
-Methodological advances in the design of multiple CIs offer more attractive venues for compromise between addressing selection and sign determination.
-Rather than reducing the level of the Bonferroni intervals, adopt a compromising criterion, such as the false coverage rate (FCR) of \cite{benjamini2005false}.
-FCR is the expected proportion of the the non-covering intervals constructed for the selected parameters.
-Another approach is to condition on the parameter being selected according to a specified selection criteria, and report the conditional CI.
-They too offer a set of selected CIs enjoying FCR control, see \cite{weinstein2013selection} \cite{benjamini1998confidence} \citep{weinstein2020selective}.
+Addressing the concern about selective inference, \cite{benjamini1998confidence} used the simultaneous approach to offer better separation from zero while ensuring simultaneous coverage.
+Still, the improvements in sign determination and separation from zero was mainly useful for a small number of parameters, so these may be more relevant to the analysis of primary endpoints.

-All above previous suggestions treated both directions symmetrically.
-If two estimators turned out to be the same with opposite signs, one CI was the exact reflection of the other.
-In this work we suggest new direction-preferring confidence intervals, that addresses Tukey's three goals in one direction better than it does in the other direction, allowing the analyst to emphasize one pre-chosen direction over the other.

-In light of recent (arguable) recommendations to ditch the p-value and solely report CIs \citep{cumming2014new}, such CIs can be very useful.
-In typical medical applications, one sign of the parameter is of more interest then the other, and the analyst may prefer a more informative CI for the preferred sign.
-For example, such CIs can be useful when analysing a new treatment, the interest primarly lies in whether the treatment is beneficial, and then in quantifying its minimal level of efficacy, while it is still of value to offer some quantitative assessment if the treatment is harmful \citep{bohrer1979multiple}.
-Moreover, in medical research it is rarely the case that only one measure of efficacy is reported.
-Reporting the results on multiple secondary outcomes is the rule, so developing methods for direction-preferring multiple CIs that are aligned with Tukey's concerns is a worthy goal.